-Leigh studied Law, Sociology and Psychology at A2 and graduated from Notre Dame in 2007.
-She went on to study Law at Nottingham Trent University from 2007-2011 and took a year out to work as a Paralegal and obtain a Diploma in Professional Practice.
-She has recently commenced studying the LPC at BPP Law School and now works as a Paralegal at Dickinson Dees.
+Leigh studied law, sociology and psychology at A level and graduated from Notre Dame in 2007.
+She went on to study law at Nottingham Trent University from 2007-2011 and took a year out to work as a paralegal and obtain a Diploma in Professional Practice.
+She has recently commenced studying the LPC at BPP Law School and now works as a paralegal at Dickinson Dees.
 Her lasting memory of Notre Dame is “The friends that I made, and the fun that we had.”

-Joanna currently studies Medical Imaging/ Diagnostic Radiography at The University of Bradford (2011- Present).
+Joanna studied Medical Imaging/ Diagnostic Radiography at The University of Bradford.

 “To students who are currently pursuing their studies in psychology, I would say this helps you in every aspect of life, even if you don’t know it yet.
 It was my favourite subject to study and the knowledge I gained is very useful on my current course.
 My proudest achievement to date is my progress so far in fulfilling my future ambition, including great grades.
 My lasting memory of Notre Dame is that it was a great platform for building my independency and prospects for the future.”